Elaeagnus umbellata

-Elaeagnus umbellata is known as Japanese silverberry, umbellata oleaster, autumn olive, autumn elaeagnus, or spreading oleaster.
+Elaeagnus umbellata is a species of flowering plant known as Japanese silverberry, umbellata oleaster, autumn olive, autumn elaeagnus, spreading oleaster, autumnberry, or autumn berry.
 The species is indigenous to eastern Asia and ranges from the Himalayas eastwards to Japan.
-It is a hardy, aggressive invasive species able to readily colonize barren land, becoming a troublesome plant in the central and northeastern United States and Europe.
+It is a hardy, aggressive invasive species able to readily colonize barren land, becoming invasive in the central and northeastern United States and parts of Europe.

 Description

 Elaeagnus umbellata grows as a deciduous shrub or small tree, typically up to 3.5 m tall, with a dense crown.
 It commonly bears sharp thorns in the form of spur branches.
-Flowers are fragrant and occur in clusters of white to yellow, 8–9 mm in length and 7 mm in diameter, and have four lobes.
+Flowers are fragrant, occur in clusters of white to yellow, are 8–9 mm in length and 7 mm in diameter, and have four lobes.

-The leaves are alternate, 4–10 cm long and 2–4 cm wide with wavy margins.
-The leaves are covered with minute silvery scales when they emerge early in spring, but turn greener above as the scales wear off during the summer.
+The leaves are alternate, 4–10 cm long and 2–4 cm wide, with wavy margins.
+The leaves are covered with minute silvery scales when they emerge early in the spring but turn greener above as the scales wear off during the summer.
 The underside is more intensely covered in the silvery scales, differing from the related E. angustifolia, which remains silvery until it sheds its leaves in the fall.

 Flowers

-The flowers are borne in the leaf axils in clusters of 1-7.
+The flowers are borne in the leaf axils in clusters of 1–7.
 They are pale yellowish-white, fragrant, (often heavily fragrant) and have a four-lobed corolla 1 cm long.
 They are an important source of nectar for pollinators such as bees.